Cannon-Thurston Maps for Kleinian Groups: Point pre-images of the Cannon-Thurston Map

 Next, given any leaf $\lambda$ of the ending lamination, we may choose translates of the finite segments $a_i$ (under the action of $\pi_1(H)$) appropriately, such that they converge to $\lambda$ in $S_N$.
 For each $a_i$, let

 where ${t_{2i}^{-1}}$ denotes $t_{2i}$ with orientation reversed.
-If the translates of $a_i$ we are considering have end-points lying outside large balls around a fixed reference point $p \in S_N$, it is easy to check that $b_i$'s lie outside large balls about $p$ in $\til{M}$.
-Since ${\mathbb{H}}^3$ is $\delta$-hyperbolic for some $\delta > 0$, it follows that the geodesic joining the end-points of $b_i$ (and hence $a_i$ which has the same end-points) lies in a $2\delta -$ neighborhood of $b_i$.
+If the translates of $a_i$ we are considering have end-points lying outside large balls around a fixed reference point $p \in S_N$, it is not hard to see that $b_i$'s lie outside large balls about $p$ in $\til{M}$.